martinbudden/Protoflight/README.md

 10. Be useful to someone who wants to understand how flight control software works.
 11. Be Betaflight "Tool compatible".
 This is be able to use Betaflight Configurator and Betaflight Blackbox Explorer.

-## ProtoFlight name
+## Protoflight name

-I've called it ProtoFlight because:
+I've called it Protoflight because:

 1. It can be used to prototype new ideas.
 2. One of the meanings of "proto" is "primitive".
 This software is nowhere near as sophisticated as BetaFlight or ArduPilot.
 3. It is related to "protean", meaning "able to change frequently or easily" or "versatile".
 4. It pays homage to [Protea](https://en.wikipedia.org/wiki/Protea), which was the codename for the [Psion Series 5](https://en.wikipedia.org/wiki/Psion_Series_5)

-## Libraries used to build ProtoFlight
+## Libraries used to build Protoflight

 1. [VectorQuaternionMatrix](https://github.com/martinbudden/Library-VectorQuaternionMatrix.git) - 3D Vectors, Quaternions, and 3x3 Matrices.
 2. [TaskBase](https://github.com/martinbudden/Library-TaskBase.git) - base class for all tasks.